Measuring the growth of structure by matching dark matter haloes to galaxies with VIPERS and SDSS: Discussion and conclusions

 Observational scatter in the relationship between stellar mass and the halo $V_{peak}$ property cannot significantly impact the correlation function.
 We tested scatter in stellar mass at the level of 0.1 dex and found no change in the correlation function and greater levels of scatter is not consistent with the observed shape of the stellar mass function.
 However, scatter applied to $V_{peak}$ at the level of 0.1 dex does modify the amplitude of the correlation function.

 After demonstrating that SHAM can be successfully used to model the VIPERS sample, we apply the re-scaling algorithm proposed by \citet{Angulo2010} to test the history of structure formation.
-The growth history provide direct constraints on alternative cosmological models with modifications to gravity which are complementary to redshift-space distortion measurements that constrain the derivative of the growth factor \citep{Guzzo2008,Alam2017}.
-This signal has been extensively investigated in VIPERS \citep{delaTorre2017,Hawken2017,Pezzotta2017,Mohammad2018}.
+The growth history provide direct constraints on alternative cosmological models with modifications to gravity.
 We estimate the growth index $\gamma$ to be $\gamma=0.6\pm0.3$ considering SDSS and the VIPERS stellar mass selected samples.
 The constraint was derived by fixing the value of $\sigma_8$ today.
 Allowing $\sigma_8$ to vary significantly reduces the constraining power of the data we consider.
 The sensitivity of the SHAM prediction depends on number density and we expect that the precision measurements from upcoming photometric and spectroscopic surveys at redshift $\sim1$ will allow robust constraints on both the normalisation and the redshift dependence of $\sigma_8(z)$.

+The constraints we find may be compared to those from previous studies based on galaxy peculiar velocities and redshift-space distortions \citep{Guzzo2008,Song2009,Blake2011,Beutler2012,Blake2013,Johnson2014,Alam2017}.
+Galaxy velocities on large scales are sensitive to the derivative of the growth factor $f = -d\log \sigma_8(z)/d\log(1+z) = \Omega_m(z)^\gamma$.
+Using VIPERS data \citet{delaTorre2017} presented a 20\% measurement on $f\sigma_8$ in two redshift bins at $z=0.60$ and 0.86.
+Transforming these constraints to $\gamma$ we find $\gamma=0.57^{+0.3}_{-0.4}$. \citet{Hudson2012} compiled measurements from peculiar velocity and redshift-space distortion surveys and reported the joint constraint $\gamma=0.619\pm0.054$.
+Using the BOSS and eBOSS surveys \citet{Zhao2019} found $\gamma=0.469 \pm 0.148$.
+By convention redshift-space distortion analyses fix the amplitude of clustering at high redshift where it is constrained by measurements of the cosmic microwave background.
+In contrast our method is sensitive to the integrated growth over a period at late time from redshift 1 to 0.